PaulCombal/PaulCombal/README.md

 Born to be a systems programmer.. forced to write PHP 🙂

-👱 Mid-level programmer from France.
+👱 Mid-level developer from France.

 📥 I am open for any inquiry.
 I like to work remote in stable, professional teams.